How to Hit Solid Wedge Shots by Correcting These Mistakes

 Do you feel like you have a better understanding of how to hit solid wedge shots?
 Have you been making any of these mistakes?
 Do you have a difference of opinion or some tips of your own to share?

-Please jump into the comments and let us know what’s on your mind.
+Let us know what’s on your mind.
 We think of ourselves as a community here at USGolfTV, and we (and your fellow golfers!) want to know what you think.

 And be sure to follow us Facebook, Twitter and Instagram for product reviews, golf tips, and information on new brands.
 For helpful video tips, subscribe to our YouTube channel!